On the Beilinson-Bloch conjecture over function fields: Introduction

-This paper began as an attempt to understand the Chow groups of $E^g$, where $E$ is a ordinary CM elliptic curve over $k$ and $g > 0$.
-We will describe a decomposition of the motive of $E^g$ which gives considerable insight into its Chow groups.
+Our original motivation for writing this paper was an attempt to understand the Chow groups of $E^g$, where $E$ is an ordinary CM elliptic curve over $k$ and $g > 0$.
+We will describe a decomposition of the Chow motive of $E^g$ which gives considerable insight into its Chow groups.
 Powers of $E$ are thus natural test objects for conjectures on algebraic cycles: their Chow groups are interesting, yet more structured than those of most varieties.
-Indeed, Bloch's original example, the Jacobian of the Fermat quartic, becomes isogenous to the cube of a CM elliptic curve after base change to $\Q(e^{\pi i / 4})$.
+Indeed, Bloch provided early evidence for the Beilinson--Bloch conjecture by studying the Jacobian of the Fermat quartic curve over $\Q$ \cite{Bloch1984}, which becomes isogenous to the cube of a CM elliptic curve after base change to $\Q(e^{\pi i / 4})$.
 Tate also proved his eponymous conjecture for powers of CM elliptic curves over number fields \cite[page 106]{Tate1965}.

 The decomposition is obtained through a general procedure.
 For any abelian variety $A$ over a field $k$, the action of the endomorphism algebra $D = \End^0_k(A)$ induces a direct sum decomposition of the motive $\mf{h}(A)$ of $A$.
 From this perspective, Deninger--Murre's canonical Chow--K\"unneth decomposition \cite[Corollary 3.2]{DM1991} is induced by the action of $\Q \subseteq D$.
 The Deninger--Murre decomposition is refined by a construction of Moonen \cite[Theorem 1]{Moonen2014}, which decomposes $\mf{h}(A)$ into subrepresentations of $D^{\op, \times}$.